MrBlueXav/Dekrispator_v2/README.md

 Dekrispator (v3)
 ===========

 Updates !
-Responds now to notes on/off and can be played with a keyboard (still needs improvement).
+Responds now to notes on/off and can be played with a keyboard (Thanks to GaryA, still needs improvement).

 Transform your STM32F4 Discovery board into an experimental music synthesizer or autonomous noise box with USB MIDI Host function for interaction !